GenomeDK/genomedk-docs/technical.rst

 The total storage space available is 12 PB.

-Data may be located either on one of nine NFS servers or on our 11.5 PB BeeGFS distributed file system (fast storage).
+Data may be located either on our NFS servers or on fast storage, our 11.5 PB BeeGFS distributed file system (fast storage).

-Home and project folders are located on NFS storage by default.
-The fast storage is reserved for large data files involved in I/O intensive computations.
+Home folders are located on NFS storage by default.
+Project folders are located on fast storage.
+Fast storage is reserved for large data files involved in I/O intensive computations.

-NFS can deliver read/write performance of up to 700MB/s, while the fast storage can reach an aggregated read/write performance of more than 35GB/s.
-Fast storage is a 26 node distributed file system running BeeGFS.
+NFS can deliver read/write performance of up to 700MB/s, while fast storage can reach an aggregated read/write performance of more than 35GB/s.

 Backup
 ======